How Much Do Veneers Cost in 2025?

 Does insurance cover veneers?

 In most cases, insurance does not cover veneers.
-This is because veneers are mainly cosmetic, hence, considered an elective procedure.
+This is because veneers are mainly cosmetic.
 This is also true for other cosmetic dental procedures such as teeth whitening and dental crowns.

 Insurance only covers “medically necessary” dental procedures.
 In this case, only restorative dental treatments, such as tooth extraction and root canal treatment, meet this medical requirement.